Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 6. Write good README.md file.
 7. CONCENTRATE ON ONE TASK - DO THAT TASK AND MAKE COMMIT WITH GOOD DESCRIPTION OF WHAT YOU DONE.
 START NEXT TASK......
 8. DIVIDE CODE INTO SMALL PIECE. wWRITE PIECE OF CODE.
 TEST IT WELL AND THEN GO TO WRITE NEXT PIECE OF CODE - MORE THINK FROM BEGINNING YOU WILL HAVE LESS BUGS AND FRUSTRATION LATER
+9. Selectors in CSS files in alphabetically order - it looks nicer and it is easier to search

 What should I fix, consider?